CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

 (a) Meaning and determinants of demand, Law of demand and Elasticity of demand ─ Price, income and cross elasticity

-(b) Theory of consumer’s behaviour – Marshallian approach and Indifference curve approach
+(b) Theory of consumer’s behavior – Marshallian approach and Indifference curve approach

 (c) Meaning and determinants of supply, Law of supply and Elasticity of supply.